The role of AI in modern logistics management

 Here are some of the most common – and emerging – use cases of AI for logistics:

-1. Autonomous vehicles
+1. Autonomous and Assisted Transportation

 2. Autonomous vehicles – or "smart vehicles" – can allow the logistics industry to automate goods transportation processes while saving time, reducing costs, and minimising accidents.
-Although current regulations require a human driver to be present behind the wheel to control unexpected situations, this may change soon.

 4. AI is already transforming warehouse operations, automating routine tasks, analysing inventory processes, connecting multiple warehouses for optimal transportation, and performing quality checks.
-This has allowed logistics companies to improve service efficiency, cut transportation costs, and optimise overall operational costs.

 6. Although still a work in progress, many companies are building smart roads that can help road safety and reduce delays to make deliveries faster.
-Equipped with LED, solar panels, and fibre optic sensors, these roads can alert drivers about road conditions, sense traffic patterns, or alert emergency services in an emergency.

-7. Route optimisation
+7. AI-Driven Route Optimisation

 12. AI plays a significant role in ensuring speed and accuracy of logistics back-office operations critical for performance efficiency.
-For example, AI can automate freight bill processing to eliminate any errors that may impact the reputation and bottom line of the company.

 *For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like living organisms will be imperative for business excellence.
 A comprehensive yet modular suite of services is doing precisely that - equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.